fnproject/docs/community/README.md

 ## Workstreams

-This list is unordered and simply a placeholder to start the conversation. may move to a GitHub Project per issue [1070](https://github.com/fnproject/fn/issues/1070))
+This list is unordered and simply a placeholder to start the conversation.
+May move to a GitHub Project per issue [1070](https://github.com/fnproject/fn/issues/1070))

+1. Fn Server core performance work

-1. Tighter Kubernetes integration
+2. Tighter Kubernetes integration
-    - Evaluate possibility of using Knative underneath Fn
     - Using CRD's to manage funcs
     - Accessing secrets
-    - Using pods to schedule work.
+    - Using pods to schedule work

-2. Additional triggers
+3. Additional triggers
     - Kafka
     - OracleDB
     - MySQL
     - Scheduled (CRON like)

-3. Update and Fix UI (might be complete rewrite)
+4. Update and Fix UI (might be complete rewrite)

-4. Building out our public community pages (starting here)
-    - Roadmap
-    - Weekly calls
-    - Moving more info over from main Fn repo

 To start using the Fn Project, visit our main repo here: [https://github.com/fnproject/fn](https://github.com/fnproject/fn)